sbhakim/ansr-dt/README.md

 ## Overview

-ANSYLF-DT (formerly NEXUS-DT) an advanced, integrated system designed for anomaly detection and adaptive control using a combination of neural networks, reinforcement learning, and symbolic reasoning.
+ANSyLF-DT (formerly NEXUS-DT) an advanced, integrated system designed for anomaly detection and adaptive control using a combination of neural networks, reinforcement learning, and symbolic reasoning.
 The project leverages CNN-LSTM models for detecting anomalies in sensor data, PPO agents for making adaptive control decisions, and Prolog-based symbolic reasoning for enhanced interpretability and decision transparency.
 Additionally, NEXUS-DT incorporates comprehensive evaluation and visualization tools to assess model performance and system behavior.

 ## Features